 How to Prevent Gum Disease and Maintain a Healthy Smile

-According to the Centers for Disease Control and Prevention, half of Americans aged 30 or older have periodontitis, or gum disease.
-Periodontitis can lead to tooth loss, affect overall health and be aggravated by poor oral health habits, smoking, medication and an unhealthy diet.1 In honor of Gum Disease Awareness Month, take a moment to learn how periodontal (gum) disease can affect your health and how to prevent it.
+According to the Centers for Disease Control and Prevention, half of Americans aged 30 or older have periodontitis or gum disease.
+Periodontitis can lead to tooth loss and affect overall health, and be aggravated by poor oral health habits, smoking, medication, and an unhealthy diet.1 In honor of Gum Disease Awareness Month, take a moment to learn how periodontal (gum) disease can affect your health and how to prevent it.

 Gum disease doesn’t only affect the mouth.
 It can also affect the entire body.
 Several studies indicate that gum disease is linked to many diseases, including heart disease, diabetes and, more recently, Alzheimer’s disease.
 Researchers have found that having gum disease can increase your risk of developing heart disease or diabetes and vice versa.

 Depending on the severity of gum disease, treatments can range from deep cleanings that remove plaque and tartar to more involved dental surgeries.2 Schedule an appointment with your dentist if you experience any of these gum disease symptoms:

 - Red, swollen, tender, or bleeding gums